apisnetworks/apiscp-docs/docs/DEBUGGING.md

 env DEBUG=1 ./apnscpd -f restart
 ```

 When debugging is active, the following tasks are disabled: cron, housekeeping, jobs.
+Setting *[cron]* => *no_debug* to false allows backend tasks to resume as normal; however, this state is unstable for production environments.

 ## PHP-FPM status